-The Horn Program at Musicians Institute, led by a world-class staff of professional musicians, combines intensive technical training with applied performances.
+The Horn Education Program at Musicians Institute, led by a world-class staff of professional musicians, combines intensive technical training with applied performances.

 Students of this program will take classes that will equip them to handle any style of music, from funk, rock, jazz, R&B, and more, making them diverse players in the industry.